-2012 CG Traps
+© 2012 CG Traps

 You should start by placing your snake traps in the area where snakes have been seen.
 You should also keep in mind that nature is a giant food chain.
 Your property acts as buffet table for all the creatures within your proximity.
-The one item on the menu that all creatures are attracted to and can't live without is water.
-Where there is water there will be insects... where there are insects there will be lizards, frogs and toads... where there are lizards, frogs and toads there will be snakes.
+There is one item on the menu that all creatures are attracted to and can't live without, that is water.
+Where there is water there will be insects, lizards, frogs, toads and rodents... where there are these there will be snakes.
 Some common sources of water are AC condensation drip pipes, a dripping spicket or hose, pool pumps and filters and any other places natural or otherwise that may hold water.
 These are all great places to set your snake traps.

 Another place to set traps is along the exterior walls of your house, especially between the walls and shrubbery as well as in the shrubbery itself.
 These areas provide cover and shade and are usually rich with insects, lizards, toads, rodents, small birds and other things that snakes will eat.